pughlab/tigerdb/README.md

 cp ui/sample.ui.env ui/.env
 ```

-Need to spin up to get values for editing the .env files.
+Need to spin up to get values for editing the .env files, but first set your Gitlab access token
 ```
+export GITLAB_AUTH_TOKEN=your_token_from_gitlab
 make setup-volumes
 make dev
 ```